lsst-dm/dmtn-177/index.rst

 We mitigated some of this problem in the Google Proof of Concept by spreading the start time of the initial jobs randomly over a ten minute period.
 This smoothed out some of the spikes and allowed us to execute a few thousand jobs.

-Unfortunately this approach will not scale when hundreds of thousands to millions of jobs are in flight at the same time and all trying to write to the same PostgresSQL server.
+Unfortunately this approach will not scale when hundreds of thousands to millions of jobs are in flight at the same time and all trying to write to the same PostgreSQL server.
 It is also incompatible with a distributed processing approach where multiple data facilities are processing a fraction of the data and do not want to be reliant on one single server.
 We therefore need to change how we manage access to the registry and, possibly, datastores when we execute large workflows.